thomassuedbroecker/iot-automotive-starter-server-and-ios-application/README.md

 After deploying the server component, to simulate and run the starter experience, you need to install a mobile app.
 The mobile app is available for both iOS and Android devices.

-I this project the iOS Mobile code is in this project in the folder **mobile-app-ios-carsharing** .
+I this project the iOS Mobile App code is in this _github-project_, in the folder **./mobile-app-ios-carsharing** .

 To play a demo of the app, see the [Starter Experience home page](https://iot-automotive-starter.mybluemix.net).

 Later you will enable push notifications when the weather at the drop off time of your car reservation becomes bad.

-The Mobililty Starter Application provides a simple custom authentication service that you use here.
+The **Mobililty Starter Application** provides a simple custom authentication service that you use here.

-_First we need to configure the Mobile Client Access service:_
+_First we need to configure the **Mobile Client Access** service:_

 1. Open the Mobile Client Access service that you just created.